LGBTQ+ Students

 Passport

-Students that need a passport and are in the process or have completed gender transition should consult the U.S. Department of State for application information.
-To apply for a passport, students should use the DS-11 form and should be prepared to provide supporting documentation that includes:
+Students that need a passport should consult the U.S. Department State for current application information.
+To apply for a passport, most students will use the DS-11 form and should be prepared to provide supporting documentation that includes:

 Air Travel